microsoft/Windows-AppConsult-PWALab/Manual/README.md

     ```

-    The main part of the snippet is the same we have created in task 2.
-We have a function called **fetchRequest**, invoked using **event.respondWith()**, which takes care of intercepting the request and, in case the connection fails, look if it was already cached.
+    The main part of the snippet is the same we have created in the previous task.
+We have a function called **fetchRequest**, invoked using **event.respondWith()**, which takes care of intercepting the request and, in case the connection fails, to look if it was already cached.
 However, inside the event handler we have defined also a new asynchronous function called **updateCache()**.
 This operation sends the request to the server, takes the response and, by using the **put()** method offered by the **cache** object, stores it inside the cache.
     The **updateCache()** function is then invoked using the **event.waitUntil()** method.
 This approach makes sure that the service worker doesn't get terminated until the response has been properly stored in the cache.

 Let's test the new behavior.